Last Updated on October 29, 2025 by Maryam Siddiqui

 Renewal requires submitting updated documentation, such as proof of sufficient financial means, valid health insurance, and a clean criminal record.

-Unlike the first application, this time, you must submit all the necessary documents and make an application in Spain.
-It’s important to start the renewal process well before your Visa’s expiration date to avoid any gaps in your legal status.
+Unlike your initial application, this time you’ll need to submit all the required documents and complete the process within Spain.
+Be sure to start the renewal well before your visa expires to prevent any interruption in your legal residency status.

 Can I invest on a Spain Non-Lucrative Visa?